Secure Multi-Source Multicast: Code Construction and a Proof for Individual-SMSM ( and )

 Hence, we can conclude that on average, and if $k\epsilon$ is not too small, for every column in $\textbf{M}_s$ Eve has a few possibilities \emph{in each bin}, hence cannot locate the right bin.
 However, it is still important to show that all bins have (asymptotically) equally likely number of candidate codewords, hence Eve cannot locate a preferred bin.
+In other words, we proved that the average number of candidate codewords per column is $2^{k\epsilon}$.
+We now wish to show that the \emph{actual} number Eve has in each bin is concentrated around this average.

-To this end, we proved that the average number of codewords per column is $2^{k\epsilon}$.
-We wish to show that now the probability that the actual number of options deviates from the average by more than $\varepsilon$ is small.
-Define \ifdouble
+To this end, we show that now the probability that the actual number of options deviates from the average by more than $\varepsilon$ is small.
+Define the event \ifdouble

 \else

 \fi By the Chernoff bound, we have